vuesence/sliding-header/README.md

 Please use GitHub's issue reporter or send me an <a href="mailto:ruslan.makarov@gmail.com">email</a>

+### Check out my other Vue.js components

+- <a href="https://github.com/altrusl/vuesence-book" target="_blank">Vuesence book</a> - minimalistic Vue.js based documentation system component
+- <a href="https://github.com/altrusl/vuesence-cloud-sync-button" target="_blank">Cloud Sync Button</a> - a button with cloud synchronization animation

 ## Contribution

-Contribution are always welcome and recommended.
+Contribution is always welcome and recommended.
 Here is how:

 -   Fork the repository
 -   Clone to your machine